 proof of citizenship - passport demographic page

 a letter of support from the Program Director of your home university.
-This letter must indicate that you are a current resident, the program of your training, the start date and anticipated end date of your residency training, and give approval of your proposed elective dates.
+This letter must indicate that you are a current resident, the primary language of patient care in your training program, the program of your training, the start date and anticipated end date of your residency training, and give approval of your proposed elective dates.
 The letter should be addressed to Dr. Chris Watling, Associate Dean, Schulich School of Medicine & Dentistry, Postgraduate Medical Education, MSB M103, Western University, London, Ontario, N6A 5C1.

 The elective is reviewed, and if approved, a Letter of Appointment is prepared and emailed to you.
 The letter must be signed and returned to the PGME office.
 Once returned, the PGME office will forward the signed Letter of Appointment to the College of Physicians & Surgeons of Ontario (CPSO), the medical licensing authority for the province.
 The CPSO will then email the applicant a customized application package for the mandatory medical elective license application.